m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 **AS-PATH**

-- Each AS, as identified by the AS’s autonomous system number (ASN), that the route passes through is included in the AS-PATH.
+- Each AS, as identified by the AS's autonomous system number (ASN), that the route passes through is included in the AS-PATH.
 This attribute is used to prevent loops and to choose between multiple routes to the same destination, the route with the shortest path.

 **NEXT-HOP**